dooseokjeong/CBP/model/README.md

-## save model file at this directory
+## Save model file at this directory